D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Numerical Evaluation

 \section{Numerical Evaluation}

-To verify the effectiveness of the proposed method, we carry out an exhaustive numerical simulation campaign.
+To verify our proposed method, we carry out an exhaustive numerical simulation campaign.
 The test scenario contains one base station serving a $200\times 200~\si{\meter}^2$ area.
 We consider a mixture of UEs with three different uplink transmission modes: $50\%$ aperiodic, $25\%$ with \SI{1}{\second} period and $25\%$ with \SI{10}{\second} period.
 All UEs are randomly assigned to $16$ different Access Classes (ACs) defined in LTE-A with even probabilities, where the UEs in ACs between $11$ and $15$ are considered as ultra-low-latency (ULL) devices.
-Additionally, we assume $50\%$ of the UEs to be static, and the remaining ones random walking at low mobility with a zero-mean speed and \SI{2}{\meter^2/\second^2} variance.
+Additionally, we assume $50\%$ of the UEs to be static, and the remaining ones randomly walking at low mobility with a zero-mean speed and \SI{2}{\meter^2/\second^2} variance.
+UEs with higher levels of mobility are not taken into account as their presence are rare in the scenario of sensor networks.
 The assignments of uplink transmission mode, AC and mobility are independent from each other.
 We configure the RACH to a \SI{5}{\milli\second} slot length with $54$ available preambles per slot.

-In the context of our grouped RA approach, we consider a BLE implementation with $20$ dBm transmitter antenna gain, $-90$ dBm as noise level, a maximal initial group size of $50$ UEs and an uplink package size of $64$ Bytes for periodic UEs.
+We consider a BLE implementation for our grouped RA approach with $20$ dBm transmitter antenna gain, $-90$ dBm as noise level, a maximal initial group size of $50$ UEs and an uplink package size of $64$ Bytes for periodic UEs.
+The clusters and group coordinators are initialized w.r.t. a-priori CSI by means to globally maximize the average SNR of D2D links, and then updated online according to the user feedback.
 As a benchmark, we also consider the EAB approach with an ACB barring factor of $0.1$, a maximal back-off time of \SI{0.5}{\second} and a System Information Block (SIB) broadcasting period of \SI{320}{\milli\second}.
 Both approaches are evaluated through $10$ times of Monte-Carlo test, each one simulating a \SI{30}{\second} period.

-As shown in Fig.~\ref{fig:delay_comparison}, the EAB approach fails to fulfill the ULL delay requirements when the UE number exceeds $10^4$, while our proposed method still remains effective even under a three-fold UE density.
-This empowers our solution and makes it ready for a real implementation.
+The EAB approach fails to fulfill the ULL delay requirements when the UE number exceeds $10^4$, while our proposed method still remains effective even under a three-fold UE density, as shown in Fig.~\ref{fig:delay_comparison}.
+This empowers our solution and makes it ready for a real implementation in the upcoming next-generation networks not only tailored to sensor networks but also adapted to advanced 5G (and beyond) use cases.